 Aviation is an interdisciplinary degree program combining professional flight training with in-depth studies in subjects relevant to the field of aviation in either Science or Commerce.

 The aviation program at Mount Allison is one of only a few in Canada that allows you to earn an undergraduate degree that incorporates flight and ground school training.

 Aviation is offered through a partnership with Moncton Flight College (MFC), one of the leading flight training establishments in North America.

-In first year you will take introductory courses in mathematics, computer science, physics, and geography.
+In first year you will take introductory courses in your chosen degree, either Science or Commerce.

 Flight training begins in second year*.
 You will continue to take three courses per term on campus and ground school training in second, third, and fourth year, while one-on-one instructor training and flying takes place at the MFC campus.

 - complete more than 200 hours of flying

 - receive hundreds of hours of ground training